When most people think of skincare, they think of simply washing their face and applying a moisturiser.

 However, there’s a lot of work involved in taking care of your skin and making it look supple and radiant that goes much further than the basic products you put on your skin.

 There is no “one-size-fits-all” skin routine that every person can follow to achieve flawless skin.
-It can take years to figure out what works for your own skin type and your skin concerns.
+It can take years to figure out what works for your own skin type and skin concerns.

 After a long day at work, your skin will be feeling dull and dirty.
 To make sure you thoroughly clean out any pollutants on your skin, cleansing your skin properly is key.